-Figure 1.
-Location of Tombigbee River Basin HUC 03160104 and §303(d) Listed Segments
+Figure 1: §303(d) Listed Segments Addressed by this TMDL

 2.0 TMDL ENDPOINT AND WATER QUALITY ASSESSMENT

 2.1 Selection of a TMDL Endpoint and Critical Condition

 One of the major components of a TMDL is the establishment of target endpoints, which are used to evaluate the attainment of acceptable water quality.
 Target endpoints, therefore, represent the water quality goals that are to be achieved by meeting the load and wasteload allocations specified in the TMDL.
 The endpoints allow for a comparison between observed conditions and conditions that are expected to restore designated uses.